Lanius ludovicianus migrans

 In 2003, Wildlife Preservation Canada was invited by Environment Canada to lead the recovery effort for this critically endangered songbird, which numbers fewer than thirty breeding pairs in a few isolated spots in southern Ontario.
 WPC developed an effective in situ captive breeding and release program, and within a few years, captive-bred birds were returning from migration and pairing with wild birds to breed.
 This achievement was a first for a migratory songbird captive-breeding effort and brought international acclaim to the program.

-From 2003 to 2009, we saw an increasing trend in the population of wild breeding pairs, and it looked as if the struggling population had turned the corner.
-However, after two successive years of poor winter weather in the southern U.S., most of these gains were erased.
+Since 2003, the number of breeding pairs in the wild population has remained relatively consistent from year to year, although we have seen some ups and downs during this time.
+It is believed that poor winter weather in the southern U.S. has a negative effect on the number of birds returning to breeding grounds in the spring.
 In response, we are redoubling our efforts to track the specific migratory routes and wintering grounds used by Ontario shrikes.
 Little is known about their migrating and wintering behaviour, but it appears that the biggest causes of the shrikes’ decline are occurring outside of Canada.
 With this information in hand we hope to partner with U.S. conservationists to reverse the declines.
 In the meantime, our captive breeding program remains the species’ only hope for survival.

 Most eastern loggerhead shrikes winter in the southeastern United States and migrate to Canada in April for the breeding season.
-Females lay five to seven eggs which they incubate while the males bring them food.
-The eggs hatch about 15 days after laying, and both parents feed the young.
+Females lay an average four to six eggs, which they incubate while the males bring them food.
+The eggs hatch 16-18 days after laying, and both parents feed the young.
 Young shrikes have bright orange, featherless skin and yellow beaks and talons.
-They begin learning to fly just 18 days after hatching.
-The young continue to depend on their parents for another three to five weeks as they learn to fly, forage and become independent.
+After about 18 days they are ready to leave the nest, although the young continue to depend on their parents for another three to five weeks as they learn to fly, forage and become independent.

 Shrikes prefer flat, open areas of short grassland with scattered trees and shrubs for nesting and hunting.
 Shrikes can often be found in alvars, unique habitats consisting of shallow soils over limestone bedrock, resulting in naturally short grasslands.
 Elsewhere, cattle ranching and pastures are important land use types, helping to keep the grass short for foraging.